Atherton Real Estate & Ultra-Private Estates in 94027

 What county is Atherton, CA in?

 Atherton is in San Mateo County, California.
-This is a common source of confusion — Atherton borders both San Mateo and Santa Clara counties, but the town itself is entirely within San Mateo County.
+This is a common source of confusion -- Atherton borders Palo Alto, which is in Santa Clara County, but the town of Atherton itself is entirely within San Mateo County.
 Zip code: 94027.

 Why are there no sidewalks in Atherton?